Are your pitches the reason you’re not getting freelancing work?

 If you’re like most writers I know, you have a catch-all bio that you copy and paste into an email every time someone asks you for one.
 Don’t make this mistake.

 When you’re pitching, you need to highlight your strengths and minimize your weaknesses in regards to the particular publication or editor.

 So if, for instance, you’re pitching a technology website, you would highlight your degree in information technology — and perhaps not mention that you quit your tech job after two months because you hated the industry, instead starting your own small business.

 But if you were pitching an entrepreneurship blog, that’s exactly the story you’d want to highlight.

-Do away with those generic bios that you’ve been cutting and pasting into everything and start personalizing each pitch.
+Do away with those generic bios that you’ve been cutting and pasting into everything and start personalizing them for each pitch.
 It can be the difference between the editor thinking you’re perfect for the job, or wondering if you’ve got the credentials to report on the topic.